Udemy vs Pluralsight: Comparison Review for Instructors & Students (2023)

 Udemy offers a very rewarding payment plan.
 It is completely free to create a course & host it on Udemy.
 You will have to pay only when your courses are sold, which is a boon for beginners.
 There are 3 types of revenue shares in Udemy:

-• Self-promotion – You will receive 97% of revenue share if students purchase your courses from course referral links provided by you.
+- Self-promotion – You will receive 97% of the revenue share if students purchase your courses from course referral links provided by you.
 This type of purchase will generate the highest possible revenue for you per sale.

-• Paid advertisement sales – You will only receive a 25% revenue share from this method.
-Udemy will put out paid advertisements or partner with their affiliates to promote your courses on a global scale.
+- Paid advertisement sales – You will only receive a 25% revenue share from this method.
+Udemy will put out paid advertisements or partner with its affiliates to promote your courses on a global scale.
 The revenue share could vary according to the advertisement costs.

 You won’t have to worry about choosing an ideal plan here since it is in Udemy’s best interest to get you more sales.